aave/aip/content/aips/d9c815021ade-AIP-ADD-MAI-TO-AAVE-V3.md

 Author: QiDao Protocol core team
 Forum post:

-Proposal to add support for MAI (aka miMatic) on Aave V3 (On Polygon, Fantom, and Avalanche)
+Proposal to add support for MAI (aka miMatic) on Aave V3 (On Polygon)

 Summary
-MAI is the first and largest stablecoin project on Polygon and Fantom.
+MAI is the first and largest native stablecoin project on Polygon and a variety of other chains.
 It is an overcollateralized stablecoin that is non-custodial.
 All MAI is backed by collateral locked in user-managed vaults.
 MAI minting is available on 8 chains, and bridging to 18 chains.

 All accepted collaterals are priced using Chainlink price feeds.
 MAI has stayed within its peg through several market downturns.

 There’s around 250M MAI minted, with liquidity on all top DEXs in which MAI is present.
 A significant portion of liquidity for MAI is on Curve.
-MAI hosts the largest pool on Curve Polygon and the pool with most volume on Curve Fantom.
+MAI hosts the largest pool on Curve Polygon.

 Risk Parameters
 V3 Efficiency mode: stablecoins